 - You reported tips that amounted to less than 8% of your share of the establishment's food and drink sales

-Line 1: List the company or companies to whom you didn't report tips in the spaces provided in this section, along with their employer ID numbers.
-You must also enter the total tips you received from working for each company, including both reported and unreported.
+Line 1 identifies the company or companies to whom you didn't report tips, along with their employer ID numbers.
+You must also enter the total tips you received from working for each company, including those both reported and unreported.

-Line 2: Total up all the tips you received in 2019.
+Total up all the tips you received in 2019 on line 2.
 This includes: